pan6651/PD3QN/README.md

 ## 🤝 Acknowledgments

 * **Code Reference:**
-    The game environment code for this project is adapted and modified from [SeVEnMY/ReinforcementLearningFlappyBird](https://github.com/SeVEnMY/ReinforcementLearningFlappyBird).
+    The game environment is based on and extended from [SeVEnMY/ReinforcementLearningFlappyBird](https://github.com/SeVEnMY/ReinforcementLearningFlappyBird).

 * **Funding:**
     This research work is supported by the following projects: